Extensive Experience Treating a Rare Cancer

 Cancers of the bone and connective tissue, also called sarcomas, are very rare.
 Combined, they account for about 1 percent of all new cases of cancer.
 Because these malignancies occur infrequently, are unique in how they present and involve a complex array of treatment options, it is important that patients seek experienced care.

-Froedtert Hospital is regionally recognized for eight medical specialties, including cancer and orthopaedics.
+Froedtert Hospital is regionally recognized for 12 medical specialties, including cancer and orthopaedics.

 To make an appointment